chattergpt/chattergpt.github.io/_pages/about.md

 Hi there!
 I'm Sree (they/them), a senior at the [University of Rochester][ur] completing my BS in [Computational Biology][comp bio] and BA in [Data Science][data sci] in May 2026.

-My academic interests are in the intersection of machine learning, population genetics and healthcare informatics.
-Currently, I work in the [Dye Lab][dye lab] at URMC building LLM-based tools to study systemic oppression and health outcomes, and in the [Liu Lab][liu lab], analyzing disease-linked variants in transposable elements to uncover noncoding mechanisms in aging and complex disease.
-I aim to become a physician-scientist using AI/ML to advance personalized & equitable medicine.
+I'm broadly interested in how machine learning, population genetics, and health data intersect to uncover patterns that shape human health, disease, and inequality.
+Currently, I work a researcher in the [Dye Lab][dye lab] at URMC building LLM-based tools to study systemic oppression and health outcomes, and in the [Liu Lab][liu lab], analyzing disease-linked variants in transposable elements to uncover noncoding mechanisms in aging and complex disease.

-Beyond research, I’m passionate about mentorship and creating inclusive spaces, especially for LGBTQ+ and neurodivergent students in STEM.
-When I'm not at the lab, computer or clinic, I enjoy watching & reviewing movies, exploring new places & restaurants, and taking photos of sunsets.
+As I continue my work, I'm drawn to questions like:
+- How can genomic science inform public policy without reinforcing bias or harm?
+- How do social structures shape the genetic variation we observe, and how do we responsibly interpret that?
+- What role can AI/ML play in making population health research more scalable, accurate, and just?

+Ultimately, I hope to work at the interface of computation, biology, and health systems, designing tools, frameworks, or studies that not only generate insight but also support more equitable and informed decision-making.

+I’m continually grateful for the mentors, collaborators, and communities, both in and outside of STEM, who’ve supported my growth and made it possible for me to study and build in spaces I care deeply about.

 [ur]: https://www.rochester.edu/
 [comp bio]: https://www.sas.rochester.edu/bio/undergraduate/bcb.html